 Living in Toledo

 From August 1979 until December 1980, my family and I lived in Toledo, Ohio.
 We decided to settle down in Toledo due to our oldest son's accident and hospitalization at the beginning of August.
 After a hectic first week of finding emergency housing and a part-time job, my wife and I found affordable permanent housing on the old south side of Toledo.

 During the remainder of 1979, I secured full-time employment teaching ESL to the foreign-born in the Toledo Public School system.
 We also were busy furnishing our apartment with used items and getting used to living in a new city.

 From January through October 1980, I applied for work with the federal government in Maryland and also began evening education courses at the University of Toledo while working as an ESL tutor during the day.

-My life started to change and time in Toledo become shorter after I received a job offer from the Department of Defense in November.
+My life started to change and my time in Toledo became shorter after I received a job offer from the Department of Defense in November.

-What follows is a detailed experience of living in Toledo 1979-1980.
+What follows is a detailed experience of living in Toledo from 1979-1980.

 Why I Settled in Toledo